makdefense/makdefense-portfolio/Cyber Security 101/active-directory.md

 - [ ] Learn about Windows Domains
 - [ ] Learn about Active Directory
 - [ ] Learn how to manage users in AD
-- [ ] Learn how to manager computer in AD
+- [ ] Learn how to manage computers in AD
 - [ ] Learn about Group Policies
 - [ ] Learn about Authentication Methods
 - [ ] Learn about Trees, Forests, and Trusts